JianliZh429/markit/README.md

 ## Development

+- Setup local development

+  Clone this repo, go to the root directory of this project and run `npm install`

+- Check available tasks

   Run `npm run` for development tasks